Reducing Barriers to Mental Health Care With Integrated Youth Services

 Program Overview

-Foundry BC exists to reduce barriers to health and social services for young people aged 12 to 24 and their families.
+Foundry BC's mission is to reduce barriers to health and social services for young people aged 12 to 24 and their families.
 Foundry is part of the Integrated Youth Services (IYS) movement.
-This model brings health, mental health, and social services together under one roof.
-Foundry’s province-wide network connects youth to support services in urban and rural communities.
+This model brings mental health, physical health, and social services together under one roof.
+Foundry centres connect youth to support services in urban and rural communities throughout the province.
 At each centre, individuals can work with both registered professionals and peer support workers.
 Families can also access support and education groups.

-All services are free, confidential, and don’t need referrals.
+Foundry services are free, confidential, and don't require referrals.
 Youth can get support in person at Foundry centres or through the FoundryBC app.
-Centres operate through lead agencies.
-These include existing regional health authorities, community nonprofits, and Indigenous-led organizations.
+Centres operate through lead agencies, including local health authorities, nonprofits, and Indigenous-led organizations.
 This ensures services address the needs of each community.
 It also reduces the costs and time associated with building new centres.

 Impact

 At Foundry, we continue to evaluate how our services support BC’s young people.
-We collect data through service records, youth experience surveys, and research partnerships to understand how youth access Foundry and where we need to allocate additional resources.
-These insights will guide program improvements and our ongoing expansion across the province.
+We collect data through service records, youth experience surveys, and research partnerships.
+These help us understand how youth access Foundry and where more resources are needed.
+Insights from this process will guide program improvements as we continue to expand.

 Youth Story

-One youth who visited Foundry for employment help later accessed our mental health services for further support.
+One youth who visited Foundry for help with finding a job later accessed our mental health services.
 He came through the door after experiencing burnout and depression caused by the pressure to excel.

 Foundry’s IYS model enabled the young person to access different services at the same location.
-With ongoing support, he found a job, began exploring his passions, and gained more clarity around his life direction.
+He was supported in finding a job, began exploring his passions, and gained more clarity around his life direction.

 Partnerships